 Be prepared for Orientation

-Your second step in the orientation experience!
+Your final step in the orientation experience!

 Transfer students may contact us to opt in to the overnight program but are generally signed up for a one-day Transfer Orientation.
 Veteran students who are starting their first semester are encouraged to opt in to the overnight program.
 Veterans who are transferring credits will be invited to the one day transfer program.